2001 New York Giants season: Week 16: at Philadelphia Eagles

-Now 7–7, the Giants were in a must-win game at Philadelphia.
+Now 7–7, the Giants were in an impactful game at Philadelphia.
 A loss for the Giants would result in the team being officially eliminated from the NFC playoff race just one season after representing the conference in the Super Bowl.
-What ensued was a wild game with an even more outrageous finish that stands head-to-toe with Giants-Eagles games that have gained far more notoriety.

 That being said, few notable events happened in the first half.
 The only score of the half was a 6-yard touchdown from Donovan McNabb to tight end Chad Lewis to give the Eagles a 7–0 lead.
 In the third quarter, the game started to pick up.
 The Giants ran a flea flicker, with Kerry Collins going deep and hitting Amani Toomer for a 60-yard touchdown to tie the game.
 A 25-yard field goal by Morten Andersen made the score 10–7 Giants heading into the final quarter.

 A defensive battle all but dissipated as the two offenses erupted for 28 points in the fourth quarter.
 Less than a minute into the quarter, Donovan McNabb found his favorite target, James Thrash, for a 57-yard touchdown and the Eagles regained the lead, 14–10.
 Another Morten Andersen field goal followed to make the score 14–13.
 Then with 2:43 remaining, Ron Dayne broke through for a go-ahead 16-yard touchdown, and a successful two-point conversion made the score 21–14 Giants.

 However, the lead would not last.
 Donovan McNabb drove the Eagles on a 67-yard drive after the ensuing kickoff, complete with a 32-yard pass to James Thrash.
 On the next play, McNabb found Chad Lewis for his second touchdown of the day, a 7-yard touchdown that tied the score 21–21 with 1:49 remaining.
 The Giants' next drive went nowhere, with two incomplete passes stopping the clock, and the Eagles got the ball back with 58 seconds remaining.
 McNabb hit Thrash for a 25-yard gain.
 Then, after McNabb gained a first down on a running play, Michael Strahan committed a costly error by refusing to let McNabb up after he had touched him down, resulting in a clock-stopping delay of game penalty.
 After one more 11-yard run by McNabb, David Akers kicked a 35-yard field goal with just 7 seconds remaining, making the score 24–21 Eagles.